bytefish/bytefish.github.io/blog/file_lock_check.md

 ## Feedback ##

-I would appreciate a little feedback and feel free to raise issues or ask for features.
+I would appreciate a little feedback! 🙃